BarneyShi/Blog/source/_posts/linked-list-cycle-ii.md

 tags:
 ---
 **`Note:`**
-- Double pointer:
+- Double pointers:
-  - Just like `Linked list cycle I`, we should use `double pointer` but it's more complicated.
+  - Just like `Linked list cycle I`, we should use `double pointers` but it's more complicated.
   - ![img](https://i.imgur.com/hHFR4Ht.png)
   - By using 2-pointer, we can find the node where two pointers meet.
   - Here comes the deduction: